-What infill housing outcomes are of greatest priority to you?

-What considerations are most important for successfully integrating infill housing into existing West Kelowna neighbourhoods?
+What infill housing outcomes are of What considerations are most important for greatest priority to you? successfully integrating infill housing into existing West Kelowna neighbourhoods?
+Grab a sticky note and post a comment or complete a survey!

 What are ways in which the City of West Kelowna can create the conditions for more infill housing development?